Recreational Therapy (RCTH)

 RCTH 5301.
 Evidence Based Practice in Recreational Therapy I. 3 Credit Hours.

-This course will introduce students to evidence based practice in recreational therapy.
+This course will introduce students to evidence-based practice in recreational therapy (RT).
 Students will develop a critical understanding of how evidence is generated, retrieved, and appraised.
-They will become knowledgeable about the relevance of research findings for clinical decision-making in recreational therapy practice.
-Presented with a case study, students will develop an evidence-based question, identify and complete an effective search strategy, evaluate and synthesize evidence in order to make clinical recommendations to address the proposed clinical issue.
+They will become knowledgeable about the relevance of research findings for clinical decision-making in RT practice.
+Students will develop skills at synthesizing and presenting evidence to support or challenge current RT issues/practices for particular diagnostic groups or interventions.

 Repeatability: This course may not be repeated for additional credits.